SKM announces daily tractor march to Parliament during Winter Session | Headlines

 This will be done to '''increase the pressure'' on the central government ''to force it to concede the demands for which farmers across the country have launched a historic struggle'', it said.

+He said that the tractor march will be peaceful and taken out in a disciplined manner.

+"We believe in peace and non-violence.
+There will be no connection," Kohar said.

-The SKM statement said that on November 26, there will be huge mobilisations from Punjab, Haryana, Uttar Pradesh, Uttarakhand and Rajasthan at all the Delhi borders “All farm unions in the SKM will mobilise farmers in strength for this occasion.
+The SKM statement also said that on November 26, there will be huge mobilisations from Punjab, Haryana, Uttar Pradesh, Uttarakhand and Rajasthan at all the Delhi borders ''All farm unions in the SKM will mobilise farmers in strength for this occasion.
 Huge public meetings will be held there (at borders) that day.
-Homage will be paid to more than 650 martyrs in this struggle so far,” it said.
+Homage will be paid to more than 650 martyrs in this struggle so far,'' it said.

+The SKM has also called for massive mahapanchayats in state capitals on November 26.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)